lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 *Bar graph visualizing the salary for the top 3 data roles and their top 5 skills associated with each.*

-Insights:
+**Insights**:

-- **Dominant Skills by Role**: SQL is the most requested skill for Data Analysts and Data Scientists, with it in over half the job postings for both roles.
+- SQL is the most requested skill for Data Analysts and Data Scientists, with it in over half the job postings for both roles.
 For Data Engineers, Python is the most sought-after skill, appearing in 68% of job postings.
-- **Specialized vs. General Skills**: Data Engineers require more specialized technical skills (AWS, Azure, Spark) compared to Data Analysts and Data Scientists who are expected to be proficient in more general data management and analysis tools (Excel, Tableau).
+- Data Engineers require more specialized technical skills (AWS, Azure, Spark) compared to Data Analysts and Data Scientists who are expected to be proficient in more general data management and analysis tools (Excel, Tableau).
-- **Commonality Across Roles**: Python is a versatile skill, highly demanded across all three roles, but most prominently for Data Scientists (72%) and Data Engineers (65%).
+- Python is a versatile skill, highly demanded across all three roles, but most prominently for Data Scientists (72%) and Data Engineers (65%).

 ## 2. How are in-demand skills trending for Data Analysts?

 To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
-This script got the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.
+This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.

 View my notebook with detailed steps here: [3_Skills_Trend](/project_python/).